Skip to content

 These assessments cover topics like ESG responsibilities, human rights, bribery, fraud, and corruption.

-The time spent on this mandatory activity can count for 3 hours of your 30 CPD hours.
+The time spent on this mandatory activity can count for up to 3 hours of your 30 CPD hours.

 Discretionary CPD Activities